adfinis/kubernetes-etcd-backup/README.md

 # Kubernetes etcd backup CronJob

-This CronJob creates an POD which runs `/usr/local/bin/cluster-backup.sh` on a master-node to create the described backup.
+This CronJob creates an POD which runs `/backup.sh` on a kubernetes cluster to create the described backup.
 After finishing, it copies the files to an configured PV and expires old backups according to its configuration.

 The backup script generates a snapshot.db files with the date when it is performed: